SimonSubokLee/ston-docs-son/admin/intro.rst

 - **Processing Range Request**

-  As files to transfer are getting heavier, the P2P solution--based on the grid delivery method--is widely being used.
+  As files to deliver are getting heavier, the P2P solution--based on the grid delivery method--is widely being used.
 The P2P solution shreds a single file into small pieces to send or receive; therefore, it requests enormous HTTP range from the server.
 Theoretically, ten thousand clients could request different ranges from a 10GB file.
 Regardless of the requested range from clients, the service has to be prompt.
 On the other hand, the size of transferred data from the server cannot exceed the original file size.

   ``STON`` is loaded with a file system that is optimized for range request.
 In addition, the STON edge server guarantees fast response with multi-download.
 It will not waste a single byte of transmission from the origin server.